 Understand Alexa Connect Kit

-Alexa Connect Kit (ACK) is a managed service that makes it easy to integrate Alexa into your smart products.
+Alexa Connect Kit (ACK) is a managed service that makes it easy to integrate Alexa into your product.
 With ACK, you don't need to write an Alexa skill, manage a cloud service, or develop complex network and security firmware to connect your product to Alexa.
 Instead, you integrate the ACK module into your product and pay a one-time fixed cost.
-ACK provides the managed services, software, and tools you can use to develop and manage your Alexa-connected smart products on an ongoing basis.
-With an ACK-based smart product, your users benefit from Alexa device control and other features, such as Amazon's Wi-Fi simple setup (WSS).
+ACK provides the managed services, software, and tools you can use to develop and manage your Alexa-connected products on an ongoing basis.
+Your users benefit from Alexa device control and other features, such as Amazon's Wifi Simple Setup (WSS).

 - Alexa Connect Kit features

 - Supported Alexa smart home capabilities

 - How a user interacts with an ACK-based device

 - Prototype with the USI Development Kit for ACK

 Alexa Connect Kit is a managed solution that enables you to build products that are compatible with Alexa.
 A product integrated with ACK has the following features:

 - Alexa control – Control the product with the Alexa app or an Alexa-enabled product, such as an Amazon Echo Dot or an Alexa Built-in device.